 Professional Certification Opportunities

 Certifications offered to students completing the ROC Livestock Management program include:

-Livestock Management students should have above average skills in reading and writing and science.
+Livestock Management students should have above-average skills in reading and writing and science.
 Students should also have a solid attendance record.

 Students earn 15 units of elective credit each semester toward their high school graduation.

 College prep course.
-Meets area “G” approval for UC admission.
+A-G approved.
+Meets area “G” approval for UC and CSU admissions.